Krithika-p/UP176_TEAM_BOT/data/nlu.md

 - What are the protocols available in the protocol selection area
 - protocols available in the protocol management
 - List of protocols available.
+- protocol selection
+- what is user in protocol selection
+- GE in protocol selection
+- what are the four protocol selection
+- what is displayed in most recent in protocol selection
+- what does service have in it in protocol selection
+- what are the protocol selection

 ## intent:scan_setup_screen
 - What is the scan setup screen?